-To see the processes running on an individual host, click the Hosts tile on the home dashboard to go to the Hosts page.
-Click the host you want to analyze.
+To view the processes running on an individual host, select Hosts from the navigation menu and then click the host you want to analyze.

-Within the Processes section of the Host page you’ll see all individual processes categorized into process group instances.
-Dynatrace uses domain knowledge to detect the different process types and consolidate them in a meaningful manner.
+Within the Processes section of the Host page, you’ll see the most important processes running on this host, categorized into process group instances (see image below).
+Dynatrace uses domain knowledge to detect the different process types and consolidate them in a meaningful way.

 A “process group” is a set of processes that perform the same function across multiple hosts.
 For example, you might have a cluster of servers with each server running the same process in support of multiple hosts.

-Note: You can click the All processes button to view the complete list of processes along with related performance charts.
+However, you can click the All processes button (see image above) to view the complete list of processes along with related performance charts.

 Why does Dynatrace not show worker processes?

 Once you’ve displayed the contributing processes list, click any process to explore that process in detail on a dedicated Process page.
-On each process page you’ll find process-specific statistics related to CPU consumption, memory consumption, and network utilization.
+On each process page you’ll find process-specific statistics related to CPU consumption, memory consumption, network utilization (see image below), and other infrastructure measurements.
 You’ll also find details regarding related events, problems, and dependencies.

-Apart from recording events like process shutdowns and restarts, Dynatrace also shows process crashes.
-This is especially important for service availability detection.
+Apart from recording events, like process shutdowns and restarts, Dynatrace also shows process crashes.
+This is especially important for service availability monitoring.
 Services inherit their availability from the processes they run on.
-Dynatrace considers a service to be offline when the whole process cluster it runs on is unavailable.
-This can occur when a process is shutdown or crashes.
+Dynatrace considers a service to be offline when the entire process group it runs on is unavailable.
+This can occur when a process is shutdown or crashes (see image below).

-Dynatrace allows you to distinguish between a service that is available, but is receiving no traffic, and a service that is unavailable because the underlying processes have been stopped or crashed.
-In the case of a crashed process Dynatrace monitors the crash and tells you the impact of the crash on your services and applications.
+Dynatrace allows you to distinguish between services that are available, but receive no traffic, and services that are unavailable because the underlying processes have stopped or crashed.
+In the case of a crashed process, Dynatrace monitors the crash and informs you about the impact of the crash on your services and applications (see image below).